webauthz/handbook/README.md

 The response object SHALL include the following keys:

+* `state` is a request identifier generated by the authorization server; this could be a lookup token or a self-encoded token; the client application will also receive this value in the `grant_redirect_uri` later
 * `redirect` is a URL to which the client must redirect the user to continue the access request (typically a site where the user will authenticate and approve the access request)

 The response object MAY include the following keys:

+* `state_max_seconds` is an integer indicating the maximum number of seconds that the `state` value must be stored by the client application
 * `redirect_max_seconds` is an integer indicating the number of seconds that the `redirect` link is valid

+The `state_max_seconds` allows the application to safely delete stale access requests.

 The `redirect_max_seconds` key allows the authorization server to issue time-limited tokens in that URL.
 If this key is undefined, or is present with a `null` value,